nadiamariduena/ar-foundation-and-unity-01_setup-for-Android/Unity-linux-installation.md

 #### [Install Unity 2022 on Mac, Windows or Linux](https://www.youtube.com/watch?v=xgRNdGuDRbw)

-> Read all the options
+> Read all the options (because it can cause issues if you are missing modules)

 <br>